-Barriers and C Controls (Avoidance/Prevention Actions) Design and Technical Integrity The Eni wells standard defines HSSE and technical requirements for wells.
+Barriers and C controls (Avoidance/Prevention Actions) Design and Technical Integrity The Eni wells standard defines HSSE and technical requirements for wells.
 It also details assurance and competency requirements for well engineering and completion and well intervention personnel.
 This covers the well design, procurement of materials, and identification of risks.
-Barriers and C Controls (Avoidance/Prevention Actions) Multiple Casing: Barriers Casings would be designed to withstand a variety of forces, such as collapse, burst or tensile failure, as well as chemically aggressive brines.
-They would be run to prevent caving-in of formations and to provide strong foundations for continued drilling operations.
-Wellbore pressure: Subsurface pressures above and within the hydrocarbon-bearing strata would be controlled by the use of weighted drilling mud.
-The hydrostatic pressure of the drilling mud in the well would be adjusted to ensure that it is greater than the formation pressure to prevent the undesired influx of fluids into the wellbore (known as a 'kick').
-Pressure monitoring would be undertaken during drilling to ensure that kicks are avoided or managed to prevent escalation into a blowout.
-Blow-out Preventer (BOP) stack: BOP stacks are used to control the pressure of a well through mechanical devices designed to rapidly seal the well (or "shut in") in an emergency.
+Barriers and C ontrols (Avoidance/Prevention Actions) Multiple Casing: Barriers Casings would be designed to withstand a variety of forces, such as collapse, burst or t failure, as well as chemically aggressive brines.
+They would be run to prevent caving-i formations and to provide strong foundations for continued drilling operations.
+Wellbore pressure: Blow-out Preventer (BOP) stack: BOP stacks are used to control the pressure of a well through mechanical devices designed to rapidly seal the well (or "shut in") in an emergency.

-Barriers and Co ntrols (Avoidance/Prevention Actions) (cont.)
+ntrols (Avoidance/Prevention Actions) (cont.)
 Competent Staff Eni has competent and certified staff who would design the well and conduct independent sign-off for its design.
 During operations Eni can transmit real-time information, such as pressure and temperature, back to operations centres around the world for additional quality control and advise when needed.
 Testing and Certification Safety critical equipment would be subject to testing and certification to ensure that it meets design specifications.
 The well design, drilling and completion plans would go through several stages of review involving experts from Eni and the drilling contractor prior to the commencement of drilling operations.
-Response and R Oil Spill Response Plan Despite the prevention measures and management procedures built into the design of the project there is always a risk that a spill can occur.
+Response and R ecovery (Mitigation Actions) Oil Spill Response Plan Despite the prevention measures and management procedures built into the design of the project there is always a risk that a spill can occur.
 Thus, as standard practice, an Oil Spill Response Plan is prepared and put in place at all times during the drilling operation.
 There are three principal components underpinning an Oil Spill Response Plan: Crisis management (Emergency Command and Control Management); Spill response, containment and clean-up; and Well control.
 Emergency Command and Control Management Emergency Command and Control Management arrangements range from the On-scene Commander, normally at the source of the incident, to the main Emergency Control Centre (ECC) Incident Commander who takes over control.
 As each level is activated the level of response would equally escalate.
 Well Control Whilst the Oil Spill Response Plan defines the approach and strategy required to manage the containment, removal and clean up following a major spill, the well control process is focussed on stopping the source of the leak.
 A Well Control Contingency Plan (WCCP) would be put in place for each well.
 Cap and Containment Equipment If the BOP does not successfully shut off the flow from the well, the drilling rig would disconnect and move away from the well site while crews mobilise a capping system.
 The capping system would be lowered into place from its support barge and connected to the top of the BOP to stop the flow of oil or gas.
 Eni is a member of OSRL, which operates advanced well intervention and capping equipment from Saldanha Bay for deployment in the event of a subsea well control incident.
 This would significantly reduce the spill period.
 All of Eni's wells are designed to allow for capping.
 Containment and clean-up equipment Project vessels would be equipped with appropriate spill containment and clean-up equipment, e.g. booms, dispersants and absorbent materials.
 All relevant vessel crews would be trained in spill clean-up equipment use and routine spill clean-up exercises.
 Logistical arrangements for the integration of additional support would be in place (e.g. from OSRL).